yulianthyho/Covid19-World-Vaccination-Progress-Dashboard/README.md

 ## Overview
 If 2020 was dominated by the news of how Covid -19 spread across the world, then 2021 has so far been focused on ending pandemic through vaccine distribution.

+## Data Cleaning and Preparation
+**Tools** : BigQuery and Google Sheets

+**Data Cleaning steps:**
+- Drop some unnecessary columns and rows using BigQuery
+- For columns total vaccinations, people vaccinated are cumulative sum.
+So we need last date of vaccinations to find out the exact number of people vaccinated and total vaccinations of each country.
+Here I used BigQuery to get the rows with last date of vaccinations.
+- Use Google Sheets to add Region Column
+- Use Google Sheets to create a dummy variable to find out types of vaccines used in each country
+- Use Google Sheets to add variable of People Once Vaccinated.
+Here the equation I use ( SUM of People Vaccinated - SUM People Fully Vaccinated).
+- Export the files and connect it to Tableau

 ## ✨Insight
 - More than 5.1 billion people worldwide have received a dose of a Covid-19 vaccine, equal to about 65.38 percent of the world population.
 - There are 24 types of vaccines available which used across the world.